 Let's say that a number is squarish if it is the product of two consecutive numbers.
 For example, 6 is squarish, because it is $2 \times 3.$

 A friend of mine at Microsoft recently had a birthday.
-He said his age is now squarish.
-Moreover, since the previous time his age was a squarish number, a squarish number of years have passed.
-How many years will he have to wait until his age will have this property again?
+They said their age is now squarish.
+Moreover, since the previous time their age was a squarish number, a squarish number of years have passed.
+How many years will they have to wait until their age will have this property again?

-Unless he's really young or old for a Microsoft employee, he's 42 and he'll have to wait 68 years until his age will have the property again.
+Unless they're really young or old for a Microsoft employee, they're 42 and they'll have to wait 68 years until their age will have the property again.

 Here's why.
 If two squarish ages are consecutive, there must be an $n$ such that the first one is $(n-1)n$ and the second one is $n(n+1).$ So, the difference between them is $2n$.
 For this to be squarish, there must be an $m$ such that $2n = m(m+1).$ In other words, $n = m(m+1)/2,$ which means that $n$ must be a pyramidal number.